lxr4m/ARCH-LVM-LUKS-SB/README.md

 #### (Optional) Check LUKS header information
 ```sh
 cryptsetup luksDump /dev/nvme0n1p3
 ```

 ### Open encrypted LUKS container

-Give it a name you want at the end of the command (e.g. cryptluks)
+Map it to a device a name you want at the end of the command (e.g. cryptluks)
 ```sh
 cryptsetup open /dev/nvme0n1p3 cryptluks
 ```